kalutheo/elm-snapshot-tests/README.md

 ## Why ?

-Snapshot testing is a technic used in frontend development for visual regression and Graphic UI Testing.
-It has been democratized by Jest and it is a powerful way to unit test your code with very few efforts.
+[Snapshot Testing](https://facebook.github.io/jest/docs/en/snapshot-testing.html) is a technic used in frontend development for visual regression and graphical UI Testing.
+It has been democratized by [Jest](https://facebook.github.io/jest/) and it is a powerful way to unit test your code with very few efforts.

-As jest documention states : "snapshots can capture any serializable value and should be used anytime the goal is testing whether the output is correct"
+As jest documention states :

+> snapshots can capture any serializable value and should be used anytime the goal is testing whether the output is correct

 The Elm Update function of a program seems to be a great candidate for Snapshot Testing !

 This library primary goal is to bring Snapshot Testing to Elm and facilitate business logic testing.

-Before ->
+Before :

 ```elm
 suite =